Generalized Fock space and fractional derivatives with Applications to Uniqueness of Sampling and Interpolation Sets: Proof of main theorem for the quasi-periodic case

 Then for a constant $c >0$ we have

 \end{proof}

-In addition we can also give a bound for $g(z)$ who by \eqref{eq:Omega} is independent of $z$.
+In addition we can also give a bound for $g(z)$ which by \eqref{eq:Omega} is independent of $z$.
 Therefore, from \eqref{eq:E_inequality} and \eqref{eq:Omega} in \eqref{eq:g} combined with the triangle inequality we obtain the following independent bound of $g(z)$:

 where $N$ is a constant equal to the highest degree when performing the product $\prod\limits_{m,n} (z^3\Omega(z) +1)$.
 As we only consider the leading term when looking for the upper bound, we denote by $\beta_1(z)$ and $\beta_2(z)$ the expressions depending of $z$ which contain all terms with lower degrees than the leading term.